 About Cicada Schoolhouse

-Cicada Schoolhouse is a new play-based, place-based preschool led by me, Camella Clements.
+Cicada Schoolhouse is a new play-based, place-based school led by me, Camella Clements.
 I began teaching in 2002.
 This program will operate out of my home for the 2021-2023 school years.
 I have taught in public, private, and charter schools in New Orleans, Houston, and New York City.
 I am credentialed by the American Montessori Society, for which I have also developed curricula and trained teachers.
 I have spent many summers learning reading and writing workshop through Teachers College at Columbia University.
-I am currently pursuing my Louisiana Master Naturalist certification.
+I am currently pursuing my Louisiana Master Naturalist certification and Montessori Lower Elementary (grades 1 - 3) credential.
 My approach is informed by my experience, training, but primarily through staying abreast of the current research on learning and child development.
 I am committed to teaching anti-racism and diversifying my pedagogical influences.

 I have chosen the name Cicada because like the musical beetle, this idea has been developing for many, many years.
 I also appreciate the metaphor of a school that protects and nourishes childhood, as cicadae remain in nymph form for thirteen to seventeen years.
 All at once a they emerge from underground and form a vibrant chorus of song, perched in the high branches of trees.